 - PSYC 4925 Senior Capstone: History, Philosophy, and Systems of Psychology (3 hours)

-- PSYC 4950 Senior Assessment (0 hour)
+- PSYC 4950 Senior Assessment (0 hours)

 - Psychology electives (at least 3 hours at the 4000-level) (9 hours)

-At least ONE course from EACH of the following five content areas:
+At least one course from each of the following five content areas:

 - Biological Perspectives